arkangel-dev/efcore.wayback/README.md

 this.ConfigureWaybackModel(modelBuilder);
 ```

-4. Override the `SaveChanges` method of the database context to call the extension method `WaybackMachine.WaybackDbContextExtension.SaveChangesWithTracking` like so
+4. Override the `SaveChanges` method of the database context to call the extension method `WaybackMachine.WaybackDbContextExtension.SaveChangesWithTracking` like so.
+This step is optional

 ```C#
 public override int SaveChanges() => this.SaveChangesWithTracking();